 Cochineal is a member of the pricklypear family, probably native to Mexico but widespread throughout the world's tropical regions.
 It's not native to Florida, but grows wild in a handful of counties.
 Hawaii is the only other state where it's naturalized.

 The cactus gets its name from the cochineal insect, Dactylopius coccus, that lives on it and other members of the opuntia, or pricklypear, species.
 The name derrives from the Latin word for red or scarlet, and refers to the dye made from the crushed bodies of the bug.
 Yes, that stuff you're putting on your lips or to your lips, might be partly made from bug juice.
-Pre-Spanish Mexicans domesticated the bug to make dye.
-When the Spanish came, they found that the Aztecs had a superb scarlet dye, far more brilliiant than anything used in Europe, and that the bugs were the source.
+Pre-Spanish Mexicans domesticated the bug and the cactus to make dye.
+When the Spanish came, they found that the Aztecs had a superb scarlet dye, far more brilliant than anything used in Europe, and that the bugs were the source.
 After the Spanish conquered, Mexico, cochineal dye became a major export, second only to silver.
 Michaelangelo used it in his paints.

 (Cochineal insects look similar to mealy bugs, those patches of white sometimes found growing on (and literally sucking the life out of) houseplants.
 There are small patches of white on two of the photos below, definitely some sort of mealy insect and quite possibly our dye-producing little buggers.)